hydro-jules/f2py-experiments/3_fib_array_alloc/README.md

 After the memory allocation, the Fortran array `M` is retrieved, and `f2py` returns it as a numpy array that we assign to the variable `m0`.
 In this way, one can see that the array exists, is of the right dimension, and is initialised with zeros (as expected).

 Now, after calling the `calc` subroutine twice, we can explore how the memory addresses evolve.
-First, we can see that each time we retrieve the Fortran array `M`, it has a new memory address in Python.
+First, we can see that each time we retrieve the Fortran array `M`, it has a new memory address in Python (see `m0`, `m1`, and `m2`).
 We will come back to this later.
 On the other hand, the memory address of `M` in Fortran is the same between the two calls.
 Also, one can notice by looking at the evolution of the values in `M` (through retrieving it in `m1`, then in `m2`) that they are updated as expected (i.e. it keeps memory of the state of `M` after the call to the subroutine `calc` that modifies `m`).

 Note, the memory addresses in Fortran and in Python are not represented in the same way, so that they are not compared directly here.

-Now, by modifying successively `m1`, `m2`, and `M` directly, and looking at the evolution of the values in `M`, `m1`, and `m2`, we notice that when we modify an item in one, they are all modified at the same time.
+Now, by modifying successively `m1`, `m2`, and `M` directly, and looking at the evolution of the values in `M`, `m0`, `m1`, and `m2`, we notice that when we modify an item in one, they are all modified at the same time.
 So why do `m0`, `m1`, and `m2` have different memory addresses then?
 This is because each time the Fortran array `M` is retrieved, `f2py` returns a new view of the same array, not a copy of the array.

-Moreover, it is important to note that the values in `m_`, the original array that was used to allocate memory and initialise with zeros the Fortran array `M` is not modified.
+Moreover, it is important to note that the values in `m_`, the original array that was used to allocate memory and to initialise with zeros the Fortran array `M` is not modified.
 This means that `f2py` makes a copy of the data contained in the numpy array it is been given, rather than pointing to the inner data contained in the array given.
+From a memory standpoint, it is then preferable to opt for the allocation of the memory with Fortran rather than with Python.

+### 4 - Lessons learnt

+* Allocatable arrays can be allocated memory and initialised with Python by assigning it a numpy array.
+* When inspecting an array defined only in Fortran, `f2py` returns a view of the array rather than a copy.
+* It is preferable to allocate memory for allocatable arrays in Fortran because it avoids the creation of a numpy array in Python only for its data to be copied to the Fortran array.